rsprouse/espsfree/README.md

 get_f0 /data/this_is_a_label_file.wav /data/out.f0
 ```

-For scripts you should not use aliases, as the explicit form will make your
+For scripts you should not use aliases, as the explicit unaliased form will make
-work more reproducible.
+your work more reproducible.

+### A note on persistence

+Some ESPS utilities maintain settings between invocations when run on a normal
+interactive system.
+Since the examples above remove Docker containers after
+every invocation this kind of persistence will not occur.

 ### Running interactively